d-bl/MAE-gf/docs/marian.md

 ## Bias and Paris ground
 [![bias and paris][p-2111]][t-2111]
-As the pattern above, this pattern also was created one quarter turned.
+As the pattern above, this pattern also was originally created with the "double bias" one quarter turned.

 <p style="clear: both"></p>